Cycling the Death Road, the most epic bike climb in the world.

 No uphillers (other than crazy Americans!) in our three days on the Death Road!

-The first thing to remember when ascending, or descending, as one of our group famously did at an uncomfortably brisk (aka dangerous pace -- see video), is that you must drive on the left side of the road (this is for the safety of the downhill driver whose steering wheel is on the left side of the car).
+The first thing to remember when ascending (or descending, as one of our group famously did at an uncomfortably brisk pace -- for “brisk” read: dangerous, watch our video to see for yourself), is that you must drive on the left side of the road.
+This is for the safety of the downhill driver whose steering wheel is on the left side of the car.

-Be prepared to forge at least two streams and bring at least 15 Bolivianos (equivalent to two USD, but the toll attendants will only accept Bolivian currency).
+Be prepared to forge at least two streams and bring at least 25 Bolivianos (equivalent to 4 USD, but the toll attendants will only accept Bolivian currency).

 During rainy season be prepared to forge rivers.